 What is the cornea?

-What are common symptoms of corneal disease?
+What are the common symptoms of corneal disease?

 Your cornea usually heals itself quickly after most minor injuries or infections.
 But during the healing process, you might experience symptoms like burning, pain, tearing, blurred vision, extreme sensitivity to light, foreign body sensation, and redness.